camunda/camunda/docs/src/introduction/quickstart.md

 The simplest task handler is `cat`, which is a unix command that just outputs its input without modifying it.

+> **Note:** For Windows users this command does not work with cmd as the `cat`
+> command does not exist.
+We recommend to use Powershell or a bash-like shell
+> to execute this command.

 ```
 $ ./bin/zbctl --topic quickstart subscribe task --taskType step4 cat
 {